Gordon Brown attempted to bribe MP with honour to push through terror legislation, alleges UK press

 Keith Vaz was originally opposed to the proposed counter-terrorism measures but later offered his full backing

-supporting the Government's anti-terror plans: Is it the case that you authorised or offered any backbench Member of Parliament a peerage or a knighthood or honour, or even the Governorship of Bermuda in order to vote for your legislation?
+"rewarded" for supporting the Government's anti-terror plans: Is it the case that you authorised or offered any backbench Member of Parliament a peerage or a knighthood or honour, or even the Governorship of Bermuda in order to vote

 Brown replied: Not at all.
 Nor do I recall sending any letters to anyone.

 A senior Labour MP is facing demands for a sleaze inquiry after intervening in a court case on behalf of a party donor.